tplatt37/step-functions-execution-canceler/README.md

 This repository contains tools to manage and cancel old AWS Step Functions executions, along with a test state machine for validation.

+AI Disclaimer: GENERATED WITH CLINE and Anthropic Sonnet 4.5

 ## Contents

 1. **cancel-old-executions.sh** - Bash script to identify and optionally stop old running Step Functions executions